shobi1319/shobi1319/readme.md

-Here's an enhanced version that includes all your skills and expertise:

----

 # About Me:
 I am a **Web and Mobile App Developer** skilled in building **Modern, Dynamic Web and Mobile Applications**.
 I have experience in **React Native** for app development and am actively engaged in **Deep Learning and AI**.
 My focus is on leveraging the **latest technologies and tools** to deliver innovative, efficient solutions.